Walt Disney Cartoon Classics: How the Best Was Won: 1933-1960 (1985)

-Cartoon Classics: Season Two
+Cartoon Classics: Wave Two

-In 1987, another season of "Cartoon Classics" was released, with 14 regular volumes, as well as four "Special Edition" volumes.
+In 1987, another wave of "Cartoon Classics" was released, with 14 regular volumes, as well as four "Special Edition" volumes.
 Volumes 1-5 were released on May 19, 1987.
 Volumes 6-10 were released on October 6, 1987.
-Volumes 11 and 12 were released on August 31, 1989.
-Volumes 13 and 14 were released on October 19, 1990.
-The first "Special Edition" volume was released on November 15, 1988.
+Volumes 11 and 12 were released on May 9, 1989.
+Volumes 13 and 14 were released on August 28, 1990.
+The first "Special Edition" volume was released on October 4, 1988.
 The three other "Special Edition" volumes were released on June 19, 1992.
-The shorts featured on volumes 1-5 were all new-to-VHS in the United States at the time, while shorts featured on all subsequent volumes are duplicated from the earlier "Cartoon Classics" season and other early Disney VHS releases.
+The shorts featured on volumes 1-5 were all new-to-VHS in the United States and Canada at the time, while shorts featured on all subsequent volumes are duplicated from the earlier "Cartoon Classics" wave and other early Disney VHS releases.
 The sole exception is The Big Wash, which made its debut on Fun on the Job.

 Between each short are clips from other cartoons, redubbed with new voices to link the featured cartoons together.